rothgar/justingarrison.com/content/blog/ec2-instances.md

 Instance type generations include improvements in processor generations, memory speed, and network performance.
 Intel based instances usually jump a generation when a new generation of chips are used.
-I personally can never remember what ["lake" generation](https://aws.amazon.com/intel/) is the best with Intel so I use the highest EC2 generation possible.
+I personally can never remember what [lake generation](https://aws.amazon.com/intel/) is the best with Intel so I use the highest EC2 generation possible.

 [Graviton](https://aws.amazon.com/ec2/graviton/) also jumps architecture versions with generations.
 ARM based 1st generation types are using Graviton 1, generations 2-6 are using Graviton 2, and generation 7 is using Graviton 3 (or 3E).